myfairx/slice/README.md

 # slice
-Developing the rule of what is Slice Of Life Anime means
+Developing set of rules that help define what *Slice Of Life* genre means.